Dhanvanshikumar/Bipedal-Robot/README.md

 ![WhatsApp Video 2024-11-08 at 5 23 24 PM](https://github.com/user-attachments/assets/6d017b42-6ecf-463b-bfee-0a550df742df)

 ### Task 3: Simulating a Manipulator Arm in XYZ Plane in Python Using matplotlib
-#### PROCEDURE
-**Choose a Method for Simulation:**

-We can use one of the following approaches:
--   Denavit-Hartenberg (DH) Method
--   Closed-Form Solution
--   Numerical Analysis
--   Geometrical Method

-1. Using the DH Method:
-   - Defined the DH parameters and construct the DH transformation matrix.
-   - Written the inverse kinematics (IK) function to determine the joint angles for the intended trajectory.
-2. Using the Closed-Form Solution:
-   - Defined the forward kinematics (FK) equations for the required trajectory, at first.
-   - Then, solved these FK equations to obtain the IK parameters.
-   - Later, ploted the simulation based on these parameters.
-- Our task was to trace the trajectory of a sine wave and a line by 3DoF Arm manipulator using inverse kinematics.
-We went with the geometrical method to find the equations of the joint angles.

 #### Result
 - Successfully simulated the arm manipulator in the XYZ plane using the chosen method.